mainmatter/mainmatter.com/src/cases/trainline.md

 <div class="case-study__section">
   <h3 class="case-study__heading">About Trainline</h3>
   <div class="case-study__text">
-    <h3 class="h4">Trainline is Europe's leading independent rail and coach platform.
-They sell tickets to customers worldwide, enabling more than 125,000 journeys every single day in and across 36 countries, covering 150 different carriers.</h3><br>
+    <p class="h4">Trainline is Europe's leading independent rail and coach platform.
+They sell tickets to customers worldwide, enabling more than 125,000 journeys every single day in and across 36 countries, covering 150 different carriers.</p>
     <p>We worked closely with Trainline’s engineering team to build a mobile web app to complement their existing desktop web app.
 This enabled Trainline to better serve customers on the go and leverage the full market potential.</p>
   </div>
 </div>